PDevanney/Tacking-on-a-Graph/src/readme.md

 # Readme

-Put a brief description of your code here.
-This should at least describe the file structure.
+This project has created a evaluative product in python.
+This project is an implemenation of a alternative approach to the well known "Cops and Robbers" game.
+Within this approach there are two main entities, one or more towers and a singular target.
+At the start of the game both objects would be positioned on the graph.
+Each turn, the tower would assess every node on the graph and be returned a vector D(G) = (d_1, d_2, ..., d_n) where d_i is the distance from the tower to every node on the graph G. The towers would also receive the current distance at that turn to the target.
+Using this provided information the tower would attempt to assess the current location of the target.
+If the target is not found then it can move to an adjacent node on the graph.
+The tower wins if the target is ever located.
+The specification discussed varying investigations and evaluations into the various aspects of the newly devised game specification.

+By default, the project will perform an evalautive review of this game.
+Parameters can be adapted via Command Line arguments or editing of the source code to allow for a varied evaluation or the playable version of this game.
 The primary driving functionality behind the code is seen in main.py and will deal with the conducting the basic game.
 All other files named accordingly deal with their own section of the code.

 * main.py - Driving functionality.
 * playable.py - Functions exclusive to the playable section of the game - graph visualisation, setting node colour.